 According to a new study from Avvo, 18% of married Americans are currently considering divorcing their partners.
 And a lot of them are men—24% of married men said they’re thinking about splitting up with their spouses, versus 11% of women.

-That finding might indicate love in America is going through a bit of a rough patch.
+Those numbers might indicate love in America is going through a bit of a rough patch.
 And some of the data uncovered in the study show other ongoing gender differences, particularly about the role of money in marriage and relationships.
 But there’s good news too, with some findings offering reason for hope, as well as an enduring belief in the opportunity for happiness with a life partner.

 Divorce, marriage, and happiness